samhohcm/Robot-Kinematics-Remote-Worksheet-1/index.md

 <br>

 Okay, so now you have the idea.
 Here is an image of the robot and a grid over it, with **x** and **y** axis measurements.
 Any point within the pink area (also called the workspace) is a place the end of the robot can reach.
-Another variable I'd like to talk about is **phi**.
-This refers to the angle that the last link of the robot is pointing to, and I've also shown you in the figure below what it looks like and the values you can put in.

 <br>